paulopacitti/ifood-mle2-challenge/README.md

 - `train/` -> Seq2Seq fine-tuning pipeline
 - `api/` -> Inference API to serve Seq2Seq models for generation.

-The example used to demonstrate the solution is a a fine tuning of the [flan-t5-small](), an encoder-decoder transformer model, on the Saleforce's [wikisql]() dataset.
-The model is then used to generate SQL queries from natural language questions.
+The example used to demonstrate the solution is a a fine tuning of the [flan-t5-small](), an encoder-decoder transformer model, on the Saleforce's [wikisql](https://github.com/salesforce/WikiSQL) dataset.
+The model is then used to generate SQL queries from natural language questions. **Dataset preprocessed for training present in the repo.
+Current saved model in the repo has been trained in 2000 iterations.**

 ### Table of Contents